sachajw/aiops-k8s-mcp-server/README.md

 ```
 To see logs: `docker compose logs -f k8s-mcp-server`.

+#### Security Considerations

+The Docker image runs as a non-root user (`appuser` with UID 1001) for enhanced security:
+- The application binary is located at `/usr/local/bin/k8s-mcp-server`
+- The kubeconfig should be mounted to `/home/appuser/.kube/config`
+- Health checks are enabled to monitor container status
+- The container includes minimal dependencies (ca-certificates and curl only)

 #### Making API Calls (SSE Mode)
-Once the server is running in SSE mode, you can make JSON-RPC calls to its HTTP endpoint (e.g., `/` or `/rpc` depending on the `mcp-go` library's SSE server implementation):
+Once the server is running in SSE mode, you can make JSON-RPC calls to its HTTP endpoint:
 ```bash
 curl -X POST -H "Content-Type: application/json" -d '{
   "jsonrpc": "2.0",